nouninasion/HousePricePrediction/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn
 ```

-Once the dependencies are installed, you can open and run the `HousePredictionPrice.ipynb` file in your Jupyter environment.
+Once the dependencies are installed, you can open and run the `HousePredictionPrice.ipynb` file in your Jupyter environment or Google Colab.

 ## Libraries Used